TimYouell/InfoVisualisationCW/README.md

 3. Give a demonstration of your project,
 4. Submit a copy of the final system.

-Hints for a successful project
+Hints for a successful project:
 It is extremely important to select an interesting problem with data that some group of people will care deeply about.
 Consider combining different data sets to produce a new composite data set of special interest.
 Allow plenty of time to focus on data acquisition.
 If you do not have your data nailed down by the prototype display session then you will be in deep trouble.
 Most of the really successful projects are in one of two styles, the single innovative visual representation or the multi-view, effective existing technique coordinated system.